 - Passenger of the vehicle.
-If a passenger of a vehicle opened his door and caused the crash, he could be responsible for the motorcyclist’s injuries.
+If a passenger of a vehicle opened his door and caused the accident, he could be responsible for the motorcyclist’s injuries.

 - The employer of the driver.
 If the driver was driving a taxicab, business vehicle, or a truck, the employer of the driver could be liable for compensating the motorcycle rider.

 - The driver of the illegally-parked vehicle.
 A driver of a vehicle who parked illegally could be responsible for the victim’s injuries if his illegal parking contributed to the crash by shielding the motorcyclist from seeing an oncoming hazard.

 - Manufacturer of the vehicle.
 The manufacturer of the vehicle who hit the rider could be liable if a defect in the vehicle contributed to the crash.

 - Manufacturer of the motorcycle.
 The manufacturer of the motorcycle could be responsible if a defect in the motorcycle at least partially caused the crash.